jupyterhub/binderhub/doc/setup-binderhub.rst

 Customizing your Deployment
 ---------------------------

-The Helm chart used to install your BinderHub deployemnt has a lot of options for you to tweak.
-Below is a few pointers for how to configure some of the most common optional features.
+The Helm chart used to install your BinderHub deployemnt exposes a number of optional features.
+Below we describe a few of the most common customizations and how you can configure them.

 Increase your GitHub API limit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~